dr-dotnet/dr-dotnet/README.md

 ### Dr-Dotnet Desktop

 This is what you want to go for if you want to profile a dotnet program locally.
+There is no release yet but you can build it from the source.

 ### Dr-Dotnet as a Docker Sidecar